 This all-natural purifying and refreshing mud mask contains Dead Sea silt, rich in minerals, along with a blend of clays to purify and pull oils from the skin.
 It’s a great mask for oily and combination skin types, as it clarifies the skin and tightens the pores, while also loading the skin with moisturizing oils and extracts.
-You can pick it up at Nordstrom.
+You can pick it up at Ulta.

 3. Omorovicza Ultramoor Mud Mask

 Mud masks can also be anti-aging.
 In this case, this excellent mud mask combines purifying clays with skin-lifting peptides, along with a host of natural hydrating ingredients, to treat all skin types and prevent premature aging.
 Reviewers rave about its ability to minimize pores and improve the overall tone of the skin.
 It can be purchased at Sephora.

 4. Borghese Fango Brilliante Brightening Mud Mask For Face & Body

 This nourishing mask is an example of when “mud” and “clay” are used interchangeably, but that doesn’t take away from the fact that it works beautifully.
 It purifies the skin while infusing it with botanical extracts, vitamins, and proteins, to make the skin youthful and energized.
 It can be applied both to the face and body, and can work for all skin types.
 You can buy it online through Dermstore.